University of Delaware Institute for Public Administration (IPA)

 This publication introduces private philanthropies and local, state, and federal funders to a new, transformative way of thinking about aging and community development.

 Created by the Atlanta Regional Commission (ARC), this toolkit is designed to provide guidance for local governments that are planning and preparing for their aging populations.
-The toolkit emphasizes specific techniques for coordinating housing and healthcare supports to help seniors remain in their homes and communities as they age.
+The toolkit emphasizes specific techniques for coordinating housing and healthcare supports to help older adults remain in their homes and communities as they age.
 The framework of the toolkit is based on three critical issue areas—healthcare, environment, and planning and zoning—that are essential components for aging in place.

 An analysis by the Center for Neighborhood Technology that explores the future numbers of seniors who will live in neighborhoods with poor access to transportation options other than driving.